Skip to content

 Blepharoplasty

 The blepharoplasty addresses the eyelids and complements overall rejuvenation.
-When performed together with the neck lift and facelift, the result is a complete transformation of the appearance.
+When performed together with the neck lift and facelift, the result is a more integrated facial rejuvenation.

 Facial fat grafting